SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 A computer's behavior is expressed in code and data that is contained within programs, or processes.
 Program processes, typically run on a computer, or operating system (OS) of a machine.
 Resources that manage processes are finite, and we can only start to manage our processes when we know what they're doing to the machine.

 Every action an OS undertakes must be executed in a processor nested in the CPU (Central Processing Unit) to produce the desired output.
 A  CPU may be housed in a core, a computer may have one or more cores.
+It is the location where memory addresses and data are stored in registers.

 A process is the execution of a compute process in the processor.
 The CPU and cores manage these processes and the speed of their execution, based on a clock rate, which is 1 second of a clock.
 Some processes are executed in less than a second - milliseconds or even nanoseconds.

 For any process to be executed a set of predetermined steps need to be followed as processes are part of the binary units of dispatching information consuming competing resources.[1]
+A process has to create necessary data structures, find the executable code on the disk, load it on to memory and start execution of the program.

 To ensure efficient and effective processes, each process has unique identity number allocated.
 The PID (process identity) numbers need to be converted into binary where the binary processes are PID 0 and PID 1.
 PID 0 is called the swapper process, it runs when hardware is turned on and swaps the processes it contains to PID 1.
 The PID 1 process is considered the ancestor to all processes as it initialises all further processes.
 The initialisation or "init" process are run and PID 1 is referred to as the init process.

 Compute power - or the speed with which your computer can run programs depends on how may processes you may want to execute and the compute power of the processors to deal with them.

-This ensures resource management for competing and limited space in RAM (random access memory), disc space, CPUs (central processing units), external peripherals like printers, etc., The binary system is used as it is a lightweight method to transport data and information.
+This enables resource management for competing and limited space in RAM (random access memory), disc space, CPUs (central processing units), external peripherals like printers, etc., The binary system is used as it is a lightweight method to transport data and information.
 Additionally, it is ideally equipped to trasmit data to a computer is because a computer is a series of switches, or transistors and wires that run programs stored in memory switching the processes on and off.

 Resource management has become both more complex and simple.
 Complex because there are several more processes to complete, simpler because hardware has adapted to processing more data more efficiently.